Skip to content

 Also, Jennifer Stibbards, Joshua L. Cejka, Kate Post, Katelyn Scarlett, L. Anne Wooley, Michael J. Medeiros, Michael Walton, R.R.
 Virdi, Ryn Richmond, Skye Hegyes, Thomas E. Harper, Trine Jensegg, Virginia Carraway Stark and the team of The Longest Night Watch.

-So this is our second time doing this.
+So this was our second time doing this.
 Last year, we all came together because of Sir Terry Pratchett’s death.
 That book was a success.
 Therefore, the second time around was to see if lightning will strike again.

 This Year’s (2016) Urgency